Mathioks/ai-language-acquisition-pathways/index.md

 ## The Role of AI Tutors (GPALTs)

-This is where AI tutors come in. **GPT-powered AI Language Teachers (GPALTs)** can generate content that’s tailored to your vocabulary, your interests, and your goals.
+This is where AI tutors come in. **GPT-powered AI Language Teachers** can generate content that’s tailored to your vocabulary, your interests, and your goals.

 They provide context-rich, adaptive conversations that make new words easier to learn.

-They can help you master niche topics, whether business Japanese, anime, or law, and expand into new domains by building on what you already know.
+They can help you master niche topics, whether business focused, technology, or law, and expand into new domains by building on what you already know, building around the niche rare words you are already familiar with.

 ## Where Language Apps Should Go Next